Popup Setting in MultiSelect

 Opened event

-The Opened event triggers when the popup opens.
+The Opened event triggers after the popup has opened.

 • RAZOR